Amazon.co.uk Widgets

 The formula of crimp, twist and wheel ratios for spinning perfect yarns

 How do you figure out how much twist to add to your yarn?
 One way, is to look at the fleece and spin with the crimp, rather than fighting against it.
 If your end product is to be a thick, low twist yarn, then start with a fleece that has a lower crimp count, such as a Romney or a Coopworth.
 If you wish to spin a fine, high twist yarn, then use a fleece that has these characteristics, such as a Merino or a Cheviot.
 A lot of times I spin without paying particular attention to the crimp or the twist, but just spin for the pleasure of spinning and what feels right at the moment.
 But when I look at the yarn afterwards, I find that I have been spinning with the crimp for the most part.
 The fleece does know how it wants to be spun, naturally.
 Here is a more technical explanation of what happens, as I understand it.
-Of course, I welcome additional comments from more experienced spinners than I. So please, post your suggestions, and experiences to our Discussion Forum.
+Of course, I welcome additional comments from more experienced spinners than I. So please, post your suggestions, and experiences to our Facebook Page.

 Spinning with the Crimp